|

 NATIONAL GEOGRAPHIC

 Some consider our forested lands' decimation by fire unfortunate, but they don't feel it will affect them.
 What they don't know is that our forested lands are the main event.
-Their preservation and dedicated care are number one on the list of tasks we must accomplish to prevent a climate armageddon.
+Their preservation and dedicated care are Number One on the list of tasks we must accomplish to prevent a climate armageddon.

 With MegaScale Fire Drone tech brought to scale, and a commitment made to its constant improvement, the initial investment and ongoing costs will be well-justified.